 This means you will never ruin the features, highlights, and functions of the original theme, for you actually don’t modify the files.

 Child themes allow customizations without slowing down your site

-Another reason for using a child theme when modifying a WordPress theme is that it gives you peace of mind on the performance of your website while providing the customizations.
-By leveraging your WordPress theme’s files, a child theme won’t affect much the speed of your WordPress site.
+Another reason for using a child theme when modifying a WordPress theme is that it gives you peace of mind about the performance of your website while providing customizations.
+By leveraging your WordPress theme’s files, a child theme won’t affect the speed of your WordPress site.
 Daniel elaborates: